shishupal/TechnicalCommunityContent/Data/Azure DocumentDB/Session 2 - Hands On/readme.md

 <a name="HOLTitle"></a>
-# Using Azure DocumentDB #
+# Using Azure Cosmos DB and the DocumentDB API #

 ---

 <a name="Overview"></a>
 ## Overview ##

 Whether it targets businesses, consumers, or both, an app is only as meaningful as the data that drives it.
 With consumer and organizational requirements changing constantly, as well as the need to store, index, and optimize data and structures as they change, the need for a more open, flexible, and schema-agnostic data solution has been become essential.
-Azure DocumentDB addresses these challenges and makes it easy to adjust and adapt data models on the fly, as business logic and application scenarios change.
+Azure Cosmos DB addresses this need and more and makes it easy to adjust and adapt data models on the fly, as business logic and application scenarios change.

+[Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) is Microsoft's globally distributed, multi-model database service for mission-critical applications.
+It supports turn-key global distribution, elastic scaling of throughput and storage worldwide, single-digit millisecond latencies at the 99th percentile, five well-defined consistency levels, and guaranteed high availability, all backed by industry-leading SLAs.
+Azure Cosmos DB automatically indexes data without requiring you to deal with schema and index management.
+It is multi-model and supports document, key-value, graph, and columnar data models.

-[DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/) is a fully managed NoSQL database service built for fast performance, high availability, elastic scaling, and ease of development.
+[DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/) is a feature of Cosmos DB implementing a fully managed NoSQL database service built for fast performance, high availability, elastic scaling, and ease of development.
 As a schema-free NoSQL database, DocumentDB provides rich and familiar SQL query capabilities over JSON data, ensuring that 99% of your reads are served under 10 milliseconds and 99% of your writes are served under 15 milliseconds.
 These unique benefits make DocumentDB a great fit for Web, mobile, gaming, IoT, and many other applications that need seamless scale and global replication.

-In this lab, you will deploy an Azure DocumentDB database to store customer and product order information for the fictitious company *Adventure Works*, and you will connect it to Azure Search to index the data and implement auto-suggest.
+In this lab, you will deploy a DocumentDB database under Cosmos DB to store customer and product order information for the fictitious company *Adventure Works*, and you will connect it to Azure Search to index the data and implement auto-suggest.
 You will also write a Web app that uses the database and demonstrates how easily applications can consume data from DocumentDB.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create an Azure DocumentDB account
+- Create an Azure Cosmos DB account
 - Create DocumentDB collections and populate them with documents
 - Create an Azure Search service and and use it to index DocumentDB data
-- Access Azure DocumentDB collections from your apps
+- Access DocumentDB collections from your apps
 - Query the Azure Search service connected to a DocumentDB database

 <a name="Prerequisites"></a>